kinjmshah/kinjmshah.github.io/_portfolio/rdkdc.md

 permalink: /portfolio/rdkdc
 ---

 Developed manipulation algorithms in MATLAB to perform pick and place with intention and writing tasks using a UR5 robot.
+*Additional details are available in the attached [report](https://www.kinjshah.com/files/RDKDCFinalProject.pdf)

 ## Written Task
 <div align="center">